pyvisa/pyvisa/docs/backends.rst

 For other usages or devices, you might need to implement other functions.
 Is really up to you and your needs.

-These functions should raise a `VisaIOError` or emit a `VisaIOWarning` if necessary.
+These functions should raise a :class:`pyvisa.errors.VisaIOError` or emit a :class:`pyvisa.errors.VisaIOWarning` if necessary.

 Complete list of level 2 functions to implement::